caprinux/WhiteHacks-2021-Writeups/Writeups/Crypto/Secure Banking/README.md

 to characters that need to be escaped in decoded string Parse the string to obtain the details within the safe string
 ```
-Since there is a secret key of length 19, and seeing how it works, I can be pretty sure that this is HMAC that is broken my hash extension attack.
+Since there is a secret key of length 19, and seeing how it works, I can be pretty sure that this is HMAC that is broken by a hash extension attack.

 This calls for my handy tool, the [Hash_Extender](https://github.com/iagox86/hash_extender), my every so trusty right-hand man.